A Thumbnail Sketch of WPCR’s History

 [ii] WPCR has been taught in Brookline Adult Education, Newton Adult Education, Boston (a short version).
 It has also been taught as non-credit course at MIT, Wellesley, Simons Rock (Bard), Tufts Experimental College, and Hampshire.
-Variations of it have also been taught as one-time workshops in a number of places, including Rapid City, Iowa.
+Variations of it have also been taught as one-time workshops in a number of places, including Rapid City, South Dakota.
 A list of some of these is appended to the WPCR Course History.

 [iii] See the attached WPCR Course History